meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ## Overview and Features

-Dilated File Transfer is a flexible, session-based approach to file transfer allowing either side to offer files (or groups of files) to send while the other side may accept or reject each offer.
+Dilated File Transfer is a flexible, session-based approach to file transfer allowing either side to offer files (or groups of files) to send.
+The receiving side may accept or reject each offer.
+Both sides can make and complete one or more ofers, allowing flexible UX.
-Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a simpler one-way mode, similar to the classic protocol.
-An extension mechanism allows for future (optional) features.
+Either side MAY terminate the transfer session (by closing the wormhole) An extension mechanism allows for future (optional) features.

 Metadata is included in the offers to allow the receiver to decide if they want that file (or group of files) before the transfer begins.